ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: Introduction

 \section{Introduction}

-Computational Fluid Dynamics (CFD) is a cornerstone technology in diverse scientific and engineering disciplines, including aerospace \cite{slotnick2014cfd, hao2021occurrence, fan2022nonlinear}, energy systems \cite{iranzo2019cfd, amponsah2024computational}, urban environment \cite{li2021review, juan2025wind, shen2024equilibrium}, combustion \cite{posch2025turbulent, fan2022numerical, fan2025numerical}, and biomedical applications \cite{morris2016computational, doost2016heart, daeian2025multi}.
+Computational Fluid Dynamics (CFD) is a cornerstone technology in diverse scientific and engineering disciplines, including aerospace \cite{slotnick2014cfd, fan2025numerical}, energy systems \cite{iranzo2019cfd, amponsah2024computational, yao2025solving}, urban environment \cite{li2021review, juan2025wind, shen2024equilibrium}, combustion \cite{posch2025turbulent, zhang2022multi,wang2024deep}, astrophysics\cite{zhang2025deep}, and biomedical applications \cite{morris2016computational, doost2016heart}.
 It provides indispensable tools for simulating intricate fluid behaviors, thereby enabling design innovation and scientific discovery \cite{anderson1995computational, blazek2015computational}.
-However, the practical deployment of CFD faces significant challenges.
-Traditional CFD simulations require extensive domain-specific expertise \cite{wang2024recent} and frequently rely on costly commercial software packages.
-Even experienced engineers must invest considerable time in critical tasks, including solver selection, model development, mesh generation, boundary condition specification, and post-processing\cite{kodman2024comprehensive}.
-These complexities, compounded by the substantial computational resources needed, restrict the broader adoption of CFD, particularly for smaller enterprises and research groups, thus creating high entry barriers and potentially stifling innovation \cite{blazek2015computational}.
-Consequently, there is a critical need for automated, user-friendly, and cost-effective CFD tools.
-To address this, we introduce ChatCFD, an automated agent system that leverages advanced artificial intelligence to streamline the CFD workflow.
+However, CFD implementation faces substantial barriers, requiring deep domain expertise \cite{wang2024recent} and often relying on expensive commercial software.
+Even experts invest significant time in tasks such as solver selection, model setup, mesh generation, boundary condition definition, and post-processing \cite{kodman2024comprehensive}.
+These demands, combined with high computational costs, limit CFD accessibility for smaller organizations and hinder broader innovation \cite{blazek2015computational}.
+Thus, there is an urgent need for automated, intuitive, and affordable CFD solutions.
+To meet this need, we present ChatCFD, an AI-driven agent system that streamlines CFD workflows, facilitating automated scientific discovery in fluid mechanics and engineering by enabling rapid iteration and exploration of complex flow phenomena without extensive manual intervention.

-Recent advances in Artificial Intelligence (AI) have revolutionized the automation landscape of complex scientific workflows.
-At the forefront of this transformation are Large Language Models (LLMs)—including GPT \cite{achiam2023gpt}, Gemini \cite{team2023gemini}, and DeepSeek \cite{guo2025deepseek}—alongside advanced multi-agent frameworks such as MetaGPT \cite{hong2023metagpt}, and AutoGen \cite{wu2023autogen}.
-These LLMs exhibit remarkable proficiency in natural language understanding, code generation, and complex reasoning tasks through chain-of-thought processes \cite{wei2022chain}, enabling the development of autonomous LLM-based agents that can effectively perceive, reason, and act within their operational environment.
-Furthermore, the integration of Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval} significantly enhances these agents.
-RAG is a technique where, before generating a response or performing an action, the LLM retrieves relevant information from an external, often domain-specific, knowledge base.
-This retrieved context is then provided to the LLM to inform its output.
-This process strengthens agents by grounding their responses in factual data, reducing hallucinations, and enabling them to perform more effectively in specialized domains like CFD.